-Members and associates of the Responsible Gambling Strategy Board.
+Members of the Responsible Gambling Strategy Board

 Sir Christopher Kelly is Chair of the Kings Fund and of the TPO Foundation.
 He is also the Senior Independent Director on the Board of the Co-op Group.
 He was previously chair of the Committee on Standards in Public Life, the NSPCC and the Financial Ombudsman Service.
 Between 1970 and 2001, he was a civil servant, working in HM Treasury, the Department of Social Security and latterly the Department of Health, where he was permanent secretary.

 David Forrest is an applied economist and econometrician based in the University of Liverpool Management School and also Honorary Professor in Macau Polytechnic Institute.
 His research agenda covers two fields, sports economics and the economics of gambling.
 He has published a substantial body of research in each of these areas and sits on the Editorial Boards of both the Journal of Sports Economics and International Gambling Studies.
-In recent years, he has written about, and advised governments, law enforcement and sports federations about, issues related to match fixing.
+In recent years, he has written about, and advised governments, law enforcement and sports federations about, issues related to match-fixing.

 Professor Sir Ian Gilmore is an honorary consultant physician at the Royal Liverpool University Hospital and holds an honorary chair at the University of Liverpool.
 After training in Cambridge, London and the USA, he moved to Liverpool as a consultant physician and gastroenterologist with particular interest in liver disease in 1980.
 He is a past-president of the Royal College of Physicians (RCP) and the British Society of Gastroenterology, and is chairman of Liverpool Health Partners, created to promote an Academic Health Science System in the city.
 He chairs the UK Alcohol Health Alliance, is President of Alcohol Concern and is a member of the Climate and Health Council.
 He is a deputy Lord-Lieutenant of Merseyside.